farirpgs/fari-app/lib/srds/fate-core.md

 When you beat a roll or a set obstacle, the difference between your opposition and your result is what we call shifts.
 When you roll equal to the opposition, you have zero shifts.
 Roll one over your opposition, and you have one shift.
 Two over means two shifts, and so on.
 Later in the book, we’ll talk about different instances where getting shifts on a roll benefits you.

-??? is trying to ???.

-???, the GM, says, {insert description of GM describing static opposition and the difficulty required}.
+> Landon is trying to escape an ancient mechanical death trap he accidentally set off during a “routine” exploration of the Anthari Catacombs.
+Dozens of tiny (and some not-so-tiny) spears are shooting out of the walls in a certain hallway, and he needs to get past them to the other side.
+>
+> Amanda, the GM, says, “This is passive opposition, because it’s just a trap in your way.
+It’s opposing you at Great (+4).
+The Anthari really didn’t want anyone getting to their temple treasure.”
+>

-??? says, “Well, I’ve got ??? at Good (+3), so I’ll try {description of how the PC attempts to bypass the obstacle or overcome it}.”
+> Lenny sighs and says, “Well, I’ve got Athletics at Good (+3), so I’ll try dodging and weaving through them to cross the hall.”
+>

-??? takes up the dice and rolls, getting -+++, for a result of +2.
+> He takes up the dice and rolls, getting -+++, for a result of +2.
 This steps up his result on the ladder by two, from Good (+3) to Superb (+5).
 That’s enough to beat the opposition by one shift and succeed.

-??? says, {GM gives description of the PC just about overcoming the obstacle}.
+>
+> Amanda says, “Well, it takes equal parts acrobatics and frantic stumbling, but you manage to make it through to the other side with only some cosmetic tears in your tunic to show for it.
+The mechanism shows no sign of stopping, though—you’ll still have to deal with it on your way out.”
+>

-??? replies, {pithy quote from player} and ??? continues his trek through the catacombs.
+> Lenny replies, “Just another day at the office,” and Landon continues his trek through the catacombs.

 ## Fate Points